Back to main menu

 Create newsletter landing pages

-Besides implementing a responsive subscription widget, special newsletter landing pages are a great way to grow contact lists.
+Besides implementing a responsive subscription widget, special newsletter lead capture landing pages are a great way to grow contact lists.
 These pages enable you to use all the optimization opportunities that apply to landing pages.

 The potential newsletter subscriber is not distracted from other elements on the website.
 So, they concentrate on all the great reasons your newsletter is the best thing that has been written since Harry Potter.